GRANT AND AID

-Kids Helping Kids Sacramento consists of empowered students making a difference from the classroom to the community by investing in the lives of children in need.
+We believe that our Grant and Aid program is necessary so that we may help individuals and groups with more unique situations.
+We understand that different kids need assistance in various areas, and we are here to support that.
 It is the privilege of our organization and our Corporate Sponsors to apply a portion of our funds to special causes in the greater Sacramento community.
-We will now be accepting applications for our Grant and Aid year round!
-To apply for Grant and Aid, please send an email with your first and last name, phone number, request, monetary amount, and reason for request to firstname.lastname@example.org.
-Those who have previously applied and have not heard back from us, please reapply by emailing your request to email@example.com.
+We accept applications for our Grant and Aid year round!
+To apply for Grant and Aid, please email your first and last name, phone number, request, monetary amount, and reason for the request to email@example.com.
+Those who have previously applied and have not heard back from us, please reapply by emailing your request to firstname.lastname@example.org.
 All will be considered.

-We gave Dillon, a child with special needs, a tricycle to improve his motor skills and allow him to move independently.
+Kids Helping Kids gave Dillon, a child with special needs, a tricycle to improve his motor skills and allow him to move independently around his school.

 Kids Helping Kids was able to grant Del Campo student, Faith, $3,000 to attend a mission trip to Zambia to help orphans with A.I.D.S.
 She stayed in Africa for one month over her summer vacation to teach them English as well as other skills that they wouldn’t receive otherwise.